idiom/OLEPackagerFormat/README.md

 # OLE Packager File Format
-Research and documentation into the OLE Packagerformat.
+Research and documentation into the OLE Packager format.

 The Packager format is a  legacy of OLE1 and was designed as a generic OLE embedding server for inserting objects that don't an associated OLE server.

+Packager objects will be embedded or linked using the class name Package (5061636b61676500).
 ## OLE Packager Data Format
 ```